How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 The Enrollment Process

-This notice explains your rights and how to enroll.
+This tells you your rights and how to enroll.

-Once enrolled, your coverage is retroactive to the date you lost your previous insurance.
+Once you’re enrolled, your coverage kicks in retroactively to the date you lost your previous insurance.

 Life Events and Special Enrollment

-Certain life events can make you eligible for COBRA.
+A variety of life events can make you eligible for COBRA, including:

 • Divorce or legal separation